 These systems exist and they are inexpensive, especially if compared to the risk of missing a deal or not knowing what your true position is.
 Like any business decision, the better the information the better the outcome.

-For most exporters fluctuations in the currency is a daily topic of conversation and many are grappling with the historical highs we are currently facing.
+For most exporters fluctuations in the currency is a daily topic of conversation and many are grappling with the historical highs in the stormy economic waters we are currently facing.
 There is no crystal ball to tell you where the rates are going from here but there are some common sense measures that in the medium to longer term can be put in place to ensure the ongoing viability of your business.